Her Tinder Date Swore She Was Alive—but Police Just Found Her Body

 In the video, Trail said he was guilty of “forgery, bad checks, theft,” but “that’s it.”

 “I’m not saying I’m a nice guy.
 I’m a crook.
 I’m a thief.
-I’ve been all my life, okay?
+I’ve been all my life, OK?
 But I’m not what you’re trying to make me out to be,” Trail says.

-Trail hit back at Loofe family supporters condemning him in online comments.
+Trail hit back at Loofe family supporters who were condemning him in online comments.

 “I’m a pedophile?
 No, I like adults.
-I like females, 20s, 30s, so sue me.
+I like females, twenties, thirties, so sue me.
 I’m an old horny guy.
 So what?
 Don’t call me a fucking pedophile.
 I hate fucking pedophiles.
 I hate anyone that messes with children,” he continues, apparently in reference to his appearance with the much-younger Boswell.

 Trail adds that turning himself in is the only option.

-Note: Editor’s note: This story was updated on Tuesday morning with new information from the Lincoln police.